trailblazing/tute/README.md

 1.5 Compile the Qt project file with Qt-Creator which comes with Qt 5.6

-    qmake-qt5 mytetra.pro
+    qmake-qt5 mytetra_webengine.pro

     make all

     sudo make install

-* Open "mytetra.pro" under mytetra_webengine in qtcreator
+* Or via GUI:
-* "Configure" the project in qtcreator (no additional requirements)
+        Open "mytetra_webengine.pro" under mytetra_webengine in qtcreator
-* Build it.
+        "Configure" the project in qtcreator (no additional requirements) Build it.

 _______________________________________________________________________